aleceress/aleceress/README.md

 I'm a CS master student at University of Milan.

 I'm interested in
-- 📊 Information Retrieval
+📊 Information Retrieval
-- 📲 Recommender Systems
+📲 Recommender Systems
-- ✏️ NLP
+✏️ Natural Language Processing
-- 📈💌 Affective Computing
+📈💌 Affective Computing

 How to reach me: alessia.cecere@studenti.unimi.it